 Some readers will definitely need to do different things to protect their current property portfolio.

 And I’ll be explaining exactly what I’m doing about it at our How to prosper in a flat or falling property market 1-day training seminars.
-Click here to find out all about them and reserve your place now.

 I’ll keep you up to date with how to take advantage of the changes happening in our property markets in future updates, but it is probably appropriate to remind you that in changing times like we are experiencing, no one can help you quite like the independent property investment strategists at Metropole.